otsosaarinen/osu-wiki/wiki/Tournaments/FDC/2025/en.md

 - This tournament is a 2v2 double-elimination osu! tournament.
 - Each team consists of 2 players.
 - At least 1 player from each team has to be from ::{ flag=FI }:: Finland or ::{ flag=AX }:: Åland.
-- Each team's total pp sum is capped at is 30,000pp, with maximum of 17,500pp per player.
+- Each team's total performance point sum is capped at is 30,000 pp, with maximum of 17,500 pp per player.
 - Tournament uses custom `bws pp` formula for calculating accurate pp value for each player: `bws pp = pp ^ (1.001 ^ (badge_count ^2))`.
-- Each player can only contribute 17,500pp towards their team's pp sum meaning that if player has more than 17,500pp, only 17,500pp is counted towards the sum.
+- Each player can only contribute 17,500 pp towards their team's pp sum, meaning that if player has more than 17,500 pp, only 17,500 pp is counted towards the sum.
 - All matches will use Score V2 and NF will be enforced on every map.
 - All players have to treat staff members and all other players with a high level of respect.
 Any kind of mistreatment may result in being banned from the tournament.
 - This is an open rank tournament.